Toenail Fungus During Pregnancy: Natural Remedies And Treatment

 Here are a few natural remedies that have been in use but not all of them may be having conclusive scientific evidence.

 • Tea tree oil: According to a randomized study, tea tree oil might be helpful in treating onychomycosis (9).
-The US National Association for Holistic Aromatherapy suggests that properly diluted tea tree oil may be safe for use during pregnancy (10).
+The US National Association for Holistic Aromatherapy suggests that it may be safe to use properly diluted tea tree oil in pregnancy (10).

 Tea tree oil might help treat toenail fungus